Willek10/ESAA-Sectorfile-VATSIM/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Bugs related to EuroScope/sectorfile
+about: Something is not working as intended
-title: "[BUG] "
+title:
 labels:
 type: bug
 assignees: ''